Svojanov: Sights

 Svojanov Castle, built in the early Gothic style, is one of the oldest stone castles in the country.
 In the 15th century, it was fortified.
 Since 1910, it has been owned by the town of Polička.
 The castle complex was expanded in the 16th century to include a Renaissance palace and other buildings.
 After the 1842 fire, the palace was rebuilt in the Empire style.
 The castle ruins and the Empire palace are open to the public and often are used for cultural purposes.

-An interesting sight is the Church of Saint Nicholas with a 13th-century chancel and fresco decoration which dates back to the period of King Charles IV.
+A notable cultural landmark is the Church of Saint Nicholas with a 13th-century chancel and fresco decoration, which dates back to the period of King Charles IV.